SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## Level 14

-* Furious Defense
+* Wrath and Fury

-Starting at 14th level, while you are raging, whenever you roll a Dexterity saving throw, you can use your Strength saving throw instead.
-You gain +2 AC while you are raging and dual-wielding two melee weapons.
+Starting at 14th level, while you are dual-wielding melee weapons, increase the damage category of each equipped weapon by 1 (d4 turns to d6, d6 turns to d8, etc).